rreganjr/rreganjr.github.io/_posts/2026-09-05-Tame-the-50-Message-Thread-Prompt-Contest.md

 cases like "no decision was reached."
 Bonus for telling Claude what to *ignore*.

 I could have written a good prompt in twenty minutes.
-Instead I spent two days building a test harness for it, ran it well over a hundred times across five threads and three model tiers, found and fixed real gaps, and then tied for first with two people who — as far as I know — did none of that.
-This post is about what the testing found, why it didn't move the score, and what I'd do differently.
+Instead I spent two days building a test harness for it, ran it well over a hundred times across five threads and three model tiers, and found and fixed real gaps.
+The first scoring pass put me in a three-way tie for first at 92; a rescoring a week later moved me to 98, second overall behind an entry from the marketing team.
+This post is about what the testing found, what the two scorings did and didn't see, and what I'd do differently.

 I paired on the whole thing with Claude, which wrote the prompt, the scorer, and most of the test threads, and ran the blind evaluations as subagents so the model being tested never saw the answer keys.